MasonStooksbury/Hex-Clock/README.md

 <br><br><br>

-# Troubleshooting
-### These are some things I've run into and how to fix them
-- Every now and then when you try to run `main.py` and the AP attempts to start up you might see this error: `OSError: [Errno 98] EADDRINUSE`.
-Follow these steps to mitigate it
-  - If running, click the `Stop` footer button
-  - Click the `Reset` footer button to perform a soft reset of the pico
-  - Click the `Run` footer button again
-  - If the above steps do not work, you can also just try click `Run` over and over again.
-Usually after 3-5 attempts it will work
-- Sometimes when trying to hit the `Run` footer button you will see: `SyntaxError: invalid syntax`.
-Typically this just means that you have the wrong script focused.
-Make sure you are on the `main.py` script (or whatever script you're working on)

-<br><br><br>

 # Changing the Access Point SSID
 - Changing the AP SSID is as simple as changing the line towards the top of `main.py`.
 However, the tricky part is in getting it propagate
 - The steps below are about the only sure-fire way I've found to get it to work